msavdert/patroni-the-hard-way/docs/04-setting-up-dcs.md

 ## Verify the Consul Cluster

-Check the status of the Consul service on each node:
+Check the status of the Consul service and verify cluster membership on each node:

 ```bash
 for host in db1 db2 db3; do